 Take the picture of you taking the action you want to avoid and make it big.

 Take the picture of who you want to be and put it behind the first weak picture of you.

 Now feel the tension between the two pictures, like a slingshot.
 Make the picture of you want to be move farther and farther away until it disappears.

 Then release and make it come back again exploding right through the weak picture into your mind making a weird noise (woooosch).

 Speed is important, the strong picture has to come back strong.

 Tony Robbins also has a section on financial success, but I will skip it.

-My Note: I didn’t find the steps or what Tony Robbins said here to be particularly useful to be honest.
-This was before he wrote his money Master the Game and interviewed true experts like Ray Dalio.
+This was before he wrote his Money Master the Game and interviewed true experts like Ray Dalio.
 He said things like “you can increase your return without increasing your risk”, which makes little sense.